saika-m/lockstep-test/README.md

 > A Unity-based implementation for deterministic multiplayer simulations

-LockstepTest is a specialized Unity project that implements and tests a lockstep architecture for creating perfectly synchronized multiplayer experiences.
+Lockstep Test is a specialized Unity project that implements and tests a lockstep architecture for creating perfectly synchronized multiplayer experiences.
 This architecture is particularly optimized for x86-based processors and ensures consistent gameplay across all connected clients.

 ## ✨ Features